SuffolkLITLab/EfileProxyServer/docs/setup.md

 but should be amenable for Macs.

 **NOTE**: it can take about 40 minutes to load all of the codes into the database when starting the proxy server for the first time.
-This only happens the first time you run it (if you are using docker-compose, `docker-compose down` remove the downloaded codes).
+This only happens the first time you run it (if you are using docker compose, `docker compose down` remove the downloaded codes).

 ## Docker